-We invite you to come to the 2017 Parish Communication Workshop exclusively for clergy, parish staff and volunteers who are currently maintaining parish communication, both offline and online.
+We invited you to come to the 2017 Parish Communication Workshop exclusively for clergy, parish and religious communities staff or volunteers responsible for both offline and online communication.
 This year’s focus will be on social media as it has fundamentally changed how people communicate nowadays.
 As Catholics, we need to bring the Church’s teachings into what Pope Emeritus Benedict XVI called the “digital continent.”

 Our guest speaker this year are Fr.
 Thomas Rosica, the CEO of Salt & Light TV and Lincoln Ho (Social Media specialist from Archdiocese of Edmonton).

 - Date: Monday, November 13, 2017 | From 8:00 AM to 4:00 PM

 At the Catholic Pastoral Centre (120-17th Ave SW, Calgary)